Hinamoooon/MENP/README.md

 Tatsuki Hinamoto@Kobe University, Japan

 ## How to use
+Run following demo
-See ./demo_sphere (exact and approximated multipole expansion for a silicon nanosphere) and ./demo_disk (approximated multipole expansion including toroidal dipole moment fro a silicon nanodisk).
+./demo_sphere (exact and approximated multipole expansion for a silicon nanosphere)
+./demo_disk (approximated multipole expansion including toroidal dipole moment fro a silicon nanodisk).

 For the computation, electric field and refractive index data computed around a target nanostructure is required.
 On Lumerical FDTD Solutions, this exporting process can be done by running "./lumerical_script/EField2MAT.lsf".
 As an example, Lumerical project files (.fsp) are also included in the demo directories.